Microchip-MPLAB-Harmony/audio_apps/apps/usb_microphone/readme.md

 _USB Microphone MHC Clock Diagram_

-Uncheck the Main RC Oscillator and check the “Bypass” for the Main Crystal Oscillator.
+Uncheck the Main RC Oscillator and check the ï¿½Bypassï¿½ for the Main Crystal Oscillator.
 When the Bypass is checked, it will cause the Main Crystal Oscillator to become disabled.
 An external MEMS oscillator input on the XIN pin is used for Main Clock generation.

 ![](graphics/usb_mic_crystal.png)